FroreBun/iterm2-dark.yazi/README.md

 ## ✨ Inspiration
 This project is a fork from 'kmlupreti's ayu dark theme'

+## 📝 To do
+Need to change ththeme.xml file from 'kmlupreti's ayu dark theme' to match 'iterm2 dark theme'

 ## 📜 License

 The flavor is MIT-licensed, and the included tmTheme is also MIT-licensed.